Vahider/Logz/README.md

 ```
 new Logz.Builder()
       .setTag("LOGZ") // For following logs in Logcat
-      .setEnable(true) // For disabling logs on realse issue
+      .setEnable(true) // For disabling logs
       .setUsed(USED) // For when you want use Logz or default log for biulding logs.
 (When you have very very much logs and in tip)
       .showInfo(true) // Show info of log (time, class, method, line)
       .setInfoClickable(false) // You can click on address log in logcat and transform to log writed place